Determining Real

 Consensus Reality, What We Agree is True

-This is the world that we all, or most of us, agree on.
-I may not see exactly the same chair that you do, but we both agree that it is a chair.
-If I put enough things on it, we might agree that it is currently more a table than a chair.
+This is the world that most of us agree on.
+Philosophically, I may not ‘see’ (perceive) exactly the same chair that you do, but we both agree that the thing there is a chair.
+If I put enough things on it, we might agree to define it as a table.

 To understand that, most people have an area of speciality.
-Perhaps that is as mechanic, or a master of spreadsheets, or someone who is excellent at cleaning houses efficiently.
-Recall a time that someone who has no real knowledge of your area gave you advice on the things that you are good at – it becomes rapidly clear that they have no idea about your area of knowledge and they sound kind of foolish.
-That is what you sound like when you talk outside your area of expertise, and to the experts, experts in other fields talking about their field sound like this.
+Perhaps that is as mechanic, or a master of spreadsheets, or someone who is excellent at cleaning houses efficiently etc. Recall a time that someone who is not an expect in your field tried to give you advice about your field of expertise.
+Most of the time, their expertise sounds very foolish and ignorant, because their actual knowledge of your field is very poor.
+That is what you sound like when you talk outside your area of expertise.
+To an experts in a field, an expert in other fields talking about their field sound equally foolish.
+We need to guard against the Appeal to Authority, where we are expected to believe an important person who isn’t actually an expert on that topic.

 Consensus Reality is the Average of people’s understanding of the world.